 The more you use WordPress, the more you learn about its great tools (provided through WordPress plugins) that handle everything from protection against hackers to checking your SEO efforts.
 Best of all, WordPress grows with your business, so you can never have “too many pages.”

 However, with lots of pages comes lots of responsibility, to paraphrase Peter Parker’s Uncle Ben.
 You might find you need to move pages to new parts of your website.
 That’s easy enough to do, but you also don’t want search engines to think the information under the old URL has disappeared.
-A URL redirect solves the problem.
+A WordPress URL redirect solves the problem.

 What is a URL Redirect?

 A URL redirect is a way to remap a web page address.
-It’s actually quite similar to the way the post office handles changes of address.
+It’s quite similar to the way the post office handles changes of address.
 A person or business provides information about the new address, and the post office lets everyone who sends mail to know about it.

 The same thing happens on the web.
 The information is still there but on a new page.
-A URL redirect tells search engine web crawlers where that information has now been placed.
+A WordPress URL redirect tells search engine web crawlers where that information has now been placed.

 3 Types of Redirects